What About the Hard Parts of the Bible? (Matthew 5:17-20)

 The final category that we’ll cover quickly are the laws that don’t seem to make sense.
 Two quick examples, one answer, and then we’re done.
 First: that we shouldn’t eat shellfish, according to Leviticus 11:9-12.
 Second: that we shouldn’t wear mixed fabrics, according to Leviticus 19:19.
 People use these laws to imply that all of God’s laws were arbitrary, and therefore we can dismiss them.

 There are a lot of theories about why God gave these laws.
-They weren’t given as arbitrary, but to separate Israel as God’s holy people, distinct from the practices of the nations around them.
-While we don’t understand all of the laws, we understand their intent: to show us God’s holiness; to set God’s people apart as his holy people; and to show us our need for Jesus.
+They weren’t given as arbitrary, but to separate Israel as God’s holy people, distinct from the practices of the surrounding nations.
+While we don’t understand all the laws, we understand their intent: to show us God’s holiness; to set God’s people apart as his holy people; and to show us our need for Jesus.
 These laws no longer apply today, but the underlying principle still applies: we are still called to be holy, and to shape our whole lives and character around who god is and who he wants us to be.

 There’s a difference between not understanding a command and disobeying it.
 I once worked for a guy who pulled over and told me to start lifting sod from a property just off Highway 410.
 I refused.
 He looked at me and was clearly surprised.
 “I’m not going to steal sod from this place,” I said.
 I had made an assumption.
 I didn’t understand his command, and so I dismissed it.